Nancy Chemtob: Early life

 Chemtob was born on Long Island to a Jewish family.
-She graduated from Syracuse University in 1987, and received her juris doctor from University of Miami School of Law in 1990.
+She graduated from Syracuse University in 1987, and received her Juris Doctor from University of Miami School of Law in 1990.

 Career

-Chemtob opened her practice in 1997 and Susan Moss, who represented an opposing party in a previous divorce case,joined her in 2002.
+Chemtob opened her practice in 1997 and Susan Moss, who represented an opposing party in a previous divorce case, joined her in 2002.
 In 2009, Chemtob represented a woman in the first same-sex divorce in New York history, before same-sex marriage had been legalized in New York state itself.
-Among others, Chemtob represented Mary-Kate Olsen in her pandemic-era divorce from Olivier Sarkozy., Tori Burch, Annette Lauer, Bobby Flay, Star Jones, Diandra Douglas and Louis CK.
+Among others, Chemtob represented Mary-Kate Olsen in her pandemic-era divorce from Olivier Sarkozy, Tory Burch, Annette Lauer, Bobby Flay, Star Jones, Diandra Douglas and Louis CK.
 Chemtob said she had received a record number of high-profile clients during the COVID-19 pandemic.

 Chemtob, Moss, Forman & Beyda LLP was listed among the America's Best Law Firms by U.S. News & World Report in its 2022 edition.
 She has been profiled in The Financial Times, Town & Country, The New York Times, Hamptons Magazine, and The New Yorker.